andnet-deboer/andnet-deboer/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About
-I am current masters student at [Northwestern](https://northwestern.edu/) studying robotics with particular interest in mobile manipulation.
+I am a roboticist and graduate student at[Northwestern University](https://northwestern.edu/) studying robotics with particular interest in mobile manipulation.
 I have a background in Electrical Engineering and Computer Science with a dual bachelors degree from Hope College.

 <!--
 ### Current Projects